 All our station car parks have designated car parking spaces for European Parking Card holders.
 They are provided at a convenient location on a concrete or tarmac surface, with dropped kerbs and non-slip pavements where appropriate.

-Wheelchairs & Powered Scooters
+Wheelchairs and Powered Scooters

 There are a limited number of wheelchair accessible spaces on each train, it is important therefore that you book your space in advance.